 The combination of features characteristic of Pierre Robin sequence can lead to difficulty breathing and problems eating early in life.
 As a result, some affected babies have an inability to grow and gain weight at the expected rate (failure to thrive).
 In some children with Pierre Robin sequence, growth of the mandible catches up, and as adults these individuals have normal-sized chins.

 Isolated Pierre Robin sequence affects an estimated 1 in 8,500 to 14,000 people.

 Changes in the DNA near the SOX9 gene are the most common genetic cause of isolated Pierre Robin sequence.
-It is likely that changes in other genes, some of which have not been identified, also cause isolated Pierre Robin sequence.
+It is likely that changes in other genes, some of which have not been identified, are also involved in the condition.
+Doctors speculate that nongenetic factors, for example conditions during pregnancy that restrict growth of the jaw, may cause some cases of isolated Pierre Robin sequence.